joweyel/ml-capstone-project/README.md

 With the Web-UI you can upload imges that will be send to the model.

 ### Running the prediction model locally with `docker-compose`
 Finally the streamlit-app will also be packaged inside a docker container and is used in conjunction with the prediction docker-container.
 For this another [dockerfile](streamlit-app.dockerfile) is used.
+For the setup of both containers the file [docker-compose.yml](docker-compose.yml) is used.

 Both containers are build and run with docker compose:
 ```sh